 Why do scars turn dark?

 Your scar may become dark due to the overproduction of melanin, the pigment responsible for your skin color.
+This is also known as hyperpigmentation.

 Can baking soda remove scars?